Published January 16, 2018

 Fleiss began his career as a pharmacist and osteopath in Michigan.
 In 1962 the state of California eliminated the practice of osteopathy and allowed osteopaths to obtain a Doctor of Medicine degree by paying a nominal fee and attending a brief seminar.
 Taking advantage of this loophole, Fleiss moved to Los Angeles and obtained an MD degree without any traditional medical education or training.

 Fleiss achieved prominence in the intactivist movement when he wrote a 1997 article for Mothering magazine, "The Case Against Circumcision".
-Notably he stated in the article that "circumcision cuts off ... more than 20,000 nerve endings."
+Notably he stated that "circumcision cuts off ... more than 20,000 nerve endings."
 This is the earliest known reference to the 20,000 nerve endings myth.
 Fleiss cited a 1932 paper that doesn't actually provide enough information to support the figure.
 Five years later he coauthored a book in which he claimed that American doctors have deceived parents about the risks and benefits of the procedure.
 He assured parents, “In all my years of practice, I've never had a patient who had to be circumcised for medical reasons.”

 He had gained notoriety in the 1990’s as the father of Heidi Fleiss, the infamous Hollywood Madam.
 Fleiss laundered hundreds of thousands of dollars to hide profits from his daughter's prostitution ring.
 He lied on a loan application, falsely claiming that Heidi was an employee of his medical practice.
 He pled guilty to federal conspiracy and bank fraud and could have received a lengthy prison sentence.
 Instead he was sentenced to just 1 day in prison, 3 years of probation, 625 hours of community service, and a $50,000 fine.
 The Medical Board of California placed him on probation and reprimanded him for dishonesty and unprofessional conduct.